 A specific T-hangar shall be assigned by the Airport Director to each tenant aircraft renting monthly.
-No person shall utilize T-hangars for any commercial use.
-T-hangar entrances shall be always kept clear.
-Lighting in hangars shall be restricted to installed electricity.
+Only aircraft specifically identified by N-number in a tenant's lease are authorized to occupy that tenant's hangar.
+Tenants who allow other aircraft than those identified in the hangar lease may have their lease cancelled.
+No person shall utilize T-hangars for any commercial use without the written consent of the Airport Director or Stafford Regional Airport Authority.
+T-hangar entrances shall be kept clear.
+Lighting in hangars shall be restricted to lights using installed electricity.
 Heating and/or air conditioning in any T-hangar shall be by approved systems or devices and subject to approval by the Airport Authority.
 Aircraft owners/lessees and their employees may make repairs and perform aircraft maintenance on their own Aircraft, not in violation of FARs, in T- Hangars.